foulkesjohn/BetSwift/README.md

 Swift wrapper for [Betfair API-NG](http://docs.developer.betfair.com/docs/display/1smk3cen4v3lu3yomq5qye0ni).
 Currently only market streaming is supported.

+It is built on top of [Swift NIO](https://github.com/apple/swift-nio)

 This is untested in production.
 Using this as-is would be a bad idea.
 Memory consumption especially needs to be tested.

 ## Installation